-Once the "I" deadline has passed, additional course work can not be submitted.
+Once the "1" deadline has passed, additional course work can not be submitted.

-The "N" Grade: The "N" grade is only used in ESL courses and in entry-level math and English skills courses.
+Work in Progress Grade (N): The "N" grade is only used in ESL courses and in entry-level math and English skills courses.
 The "N" grade indicates that the student has worked conscientiously but is not yet prepared to succeed at the next level.
 "N" grades do not affect the GPA and may be repeated as specified in the College Repeat Policy.